Solar Health Check

 Advice for rural and coastal solar panel users

 If you live in a rural or coastal area, your solar panels may suffer from excess dust or salt in the air.
 A monthly hose down, by fitting a hose to a water butt pump will reap benefits.
-A large water butt such as the one in the video above will give you ample fresh water to keep your panels clean all year.
+A large water butt with 450 ltrs or more will give you ample fresh water to keep your panels clean all year.

 If your solar panels are hard to reach, contact a window cleaner who uses a pole system.
 They are experienced and can get to solar panels placed high up on houses.
 Bungalow systems can be cleaned from ground level with the right tools.